State-by-State Childcare Tax Credit Guide

 Official site: Ohio Department of Taxation

-Look for dependent-related credits and deductions.
-Our benefits of the childcare tax credit article can help frame how any Ohio program fits alongside the federal credit.
+Look for dependent-related credits, deductions, or family tax benefits on Ohio’s site.
+Our benefits of the childcare tax credit article can help frame how any Ohio program may fit alongside the federal credit and whether you should expect similar or separate rules.

 Oklahoma